-The nitrate-triggered changes in intracellular calcium were first reported using plants expressing the aequorin reporter gene, which show that nitrate stimulates a rapid calcium spike within 10 sec in excised roots.
-This rapid cytoplasmic calcium signal is abolished in the roots of nitrate transporter 1/Peptide transporter family 6.3 (NPF6.3)/Chlorate-resistant 1 (CHL1)/Nitrate transporter 1.1 (NRT1.1) (hereafter NPF6.3) mutants, chl1-5 and chl1-9, indicating that the nitrate transceptor is responsible for this very transient calcium spike (Riveras et al., 2015).
-However, in intact Arabidopsis seedlings, the nitrate-stimulated calcium dynamics appeared dissimilar using the same aequorin reporter (Liu et al., 2017).
-In the whole seedling, nitrate and potassium chloride, as a control for signal specificity, do not trigger detectable changes in intracellular calcium before 10 sec.
-Nitrate specifically stimulates a subtle and gradual increase in calcium peaking at around 100 sec (Liu et al., 2017).
+The nitrate-triggered changes in intracellular calcium were first reported in studies using plants expressing the aequorin reporter gene, which showed that nitrate stimulates a rapid calcium spike within 10 s in excised roots.
+This rapid cytoplasmic calcium signal is abolished in the roots of NITRATE TRANSPORTER 1/PEPTIDE TRANSPORTER FAMILY 6.3 (NPF6.3)/CHLORATE-RESISTANT 1 (CHL1)/NITRATE TRANSPORTER 1.1 (NRT1.1) (hereafter NPF6.3) mutants chl1-5 and chl1-9, indicating that the nitrate transceptor is responsible for this very transient calcium spike (Riveras et al., 2015).
+However, in intact Arabidopsis seedlings, the nitrate-stimulated calcium dynamics appear dissimilar when using the same aequorin reporter (Liu et al., 2017).
+In the whole seedling, nitrate and potassium chloride (as a control for signal specificity) do not trigger detectable changes in intracellular calcium before 10 s.
+Nitrate specifically stimulates a subtle and gradual increase in calcium, peaking at around 100 s (Liu et al., 2017).

-Because the nitrate-activated calcium signal is much weaker than that stimulated by a bacterial flagellin peptide flg22 in the aequorin plants (Liu et al., 2017), a new generation of genetically-encoded calcium biosensors such as the ultrasensitive GCaMP6s (Chen et al., 2013) are needed to more clearly visualize calcium dynamics triggered by nitrate.
-Furthermore, the use of GCaMP6s enables the quantification of calcium dynamics at subcellular resolution in single cells, which is unachievable with the aequorin reporter.
-In isolated leaf cells co-expressing GCaMP6s and a nuclear mCherry marker, time-lapse recordings in single cells reveal that nitrate specifically stimulates a unique calcium signals peaking at 2-3 min in the mesophyll cells of intact transgenic cotyledons.
-In the root cap and root stele of intact GCaMP6s plants, the nitrate-induced calcium signal peaks at around 50-90 sec (Liu et al., 2017).
-The calcium binding dissociation constant (Kd) for GCaMP6s is 144 nM just above the resting calcium level of ~ 100 nM in plant cells, whereas the calcium binding Kd for aequorin is around 7.2-13 μ M (Chen et al., 2013; Costa et al., 2018).
-Because the intracellular calcium increase triggered by nitrate is relatively modest, use of a calcium biosensor of appropriate sensitivity is critical for detecting a physiologically relevant link to calcium (Liu et al., 2017).
+Because the nitrate-activated calcium signal in aequorinexpressing plants is much weaker than that stimulated by the bacterial flagellin peptide flg22 (Liu et al., 2017), a new generation of genetically encoded calcium biosensors, such as the ultrasensitive GCaMP6s (Chen et al., 2013), are needed to more clearly visualize the calcium dynamics triggered by nitrate.
+Furthermore, the use of GCaMP6s enables the quantification of calcium dynamics at subcellular resolution in single cells, which cannot be achieved with the aequorin reporter.
+In isolated leaf cells co-expressing GCaMP6s and a nuclear mCherry marker, time-lapse recordings in single cells reveal that nitrate specifically stimulates a unique calcium signature in the nucleus and cytosol.
+Nitrate triggers a similarly gradual increase in calcium signals, peaking at 2-3 min, in the mesophyll cells of intact transgenic cotyledons.
+In the root cap and root stele of intact GCaMP6s-expressing plants, the nitrateinduced calcium signal peaks at around 50-90 s (Liu et al., 2017).
+The calcium-binding dissociation constant $(K_d)$ for GCaMP6s is 144 nM, just above the resting calcium level of ~100 nM in plant cells, whereas the calcium-binding $K{\rm d}$ for aequorin is around 7.2-13 μM (Chen et al., 2013; Costa et al., 2018).
+Because the increase in intracellular calcium triggered by nitrate is relatively modest, the use of a calcium biosensor of appropriate sensitivity is critical for detecting a physiologically relevant link to calcium (Liu et al., 2017).